OWL Stage 3 Re-Opening:

 We will continue to offer Curbside Service.
 Curbside service is contactless and easy to use!
 Borrow books, DVDs, music CDs, audio books, even the latest issues of your favorite magazine.
 We'll pull together everything you want then safely wrap it up for you to pick up outside in our curbside service tent.
 For information about how to place a Curbside Order, click here.

 The OWL Box located inside Bantam Market n Bantam is open.
 The OWL Box is a vending machine filled with physical books, audio books and DVDs.
-We rotate the items inside several times per week.
+Any library card holder may use the OWL Box.